wvsandwijk/testrepo/Docs/Add-HPiLOSSORecord.md

 schema: 2.0.0
 ---

-# Get-HPiLOPowerOnTime
+# Add-HPiLOSSORecord

 ## SYNOPSIS
-Gets the virtual clock value, in minutes, since the server was last powered on.
+Add a new HP SIM Single Sign-On (SSO) Server Record.
 (C) Copyright 2013, 2014 Hewlett-Packard Development Company, L.P.

 ## SYNTAX

 ```
-Get-HPiLOPowerOnTime [-OutputType <String>] [-Username <Object>] [-Password <Object>] [-Credential <Object>]
+Add-HPiLOSSORecord [-OutputType <String>] [-Username <Object>] [-Password <Object>] [-Credential <Object>]
- [-Force] [-Server <Object>] [<CommonParameters>]
+ [-Force] [-Server <Object>] [-SSOInputType <Object>] [-SSOInputValue <Object>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Get-HPiLOPowerOnTime cmdlet gets the virtual clock value, in minutes, since the server was last powered on.
+The Add-HPiLOSSORecord cmdlet adds an HP SIM Single Sign-On (SSO) server record to the end of the database on iLO.
+Duplicate records might be rejected and generate an error.
-A list of servers(with or without port number) and corresponding username/password or credential values must be provided as parameters.
+A list of servers(with or without port number) and corresponding username/password or credential, SSOInputType and SSOInputValue values must be provided as parameters.

+There are three ways to add an HP SIM Trusted Server record using the Add-HPiLOSSOServer command:
+• The server can be specified by network name (requires SSO trust level set to trust by name or trust all, but is not supported for trust by certificate).
+Use the fully qualified network name.
+• The server certificate can be imported by iLO 4 (the LOM processor requests the certificate from the specified HP SIM server using anonymous HTTP request).
+The iLO 4 processor must be able to contact the HP SIM server on the network at the time this command is processed for this method to work.
+• The server certificate can be directly installed on iLO 4.
+However, you must obtain the x.509 certificate in advance.
+This method enables you to configure the iLO 4 in advance of placing it on the network with the HP SIM server.
+The method also enables you to verify the contents of the HP SIM server certificate.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-PS C:\> Get-HPiLOPowerOnTime
+PS C:\> Add-HPiLOSSORecord
 Please enter Server IP or Hostname: 1.4.217.131,187
 Do you want to add details for another server?(Y/N) : y
 Please enter Server IP or Hostname: 1.4.209.53